Medi-Cal FAQ

 What is Medi-Cal?

 Medi-Cal is California's Medicaid health care program.
-This program pays for a variety of medical services for children and adults with limited income and/or assets (property/resources).
+This program pays for a variety of medical services for children and adults who are California residents with limited income.

 Who Can Get Medi-Cal?